PHLAK/Plume/README.md

   - **Dockerized installation** allows you to be up and running quickly.
   - **Markdown rendering** for publishing formatted articles easily.
-  - **Flat file structure** makes it easy to manange and backup your content.
+  - **Flat file structure** for simple content management and backup.
   - **Customization** Custom pages, ...
   - **Light and dark themes** to suit your professional needs or personal style.
   - ???